 An Indigenous Matriarch Story

 Come along for the ride to Kamloopa, the largest powwow on the West Coast.
 This high energy Indigenous matriarchal story follows two urban Indigenous sisters and a lawless trickster who face the world head-on as they battle to come to terms with what it means to honour who they are and where they come from.
 But how do you discover yourself when Columbus already did that?
-Bear witness to the courage of these women in this ultimate transformation story as they turn to the ancestors for help in reclaiming their power.
+Bear witness to the courage of these women in the ultimate transformation story as they turn to the ancestors for help to reclaim their power.
+Kamloopa explores the fearless love and passion of Indigenous women reconnecting with their homelands, ancestors and stories.

 In the stage directions, before the story begins, Harvey deliberately writes: Time.
 All.